Lake Champlain: Siege of Quebec: 1775–1776

-"I know of no better method than to secure the important posts of Ticonderoga and Crown Point, and by building a number of armed vessels to command the lakes, otherwise the forces now in Canada will be brought down upon us as quick as possible, having nothing to oppose them...They will doubtless try to construct some armed vessels and then endeavor to penetrate the country toward New York."
-(Brigadier General John Sullivan to George Washington, June 24, 1776).

 Both British and American forces spent the summer of 1776 building their naval fleets, at opposite ends of Lake Champlain.
 By the October 1776, the Continental Army had 16 operating naval vessels on Lake Champlain: a great increase to the four small ships they had at the beginning of the summer.
-General Benedict Arnold commanded the American naval fleet on Lake Champlain, which was composed of volunteers and soldiers drafted from the Northern Army.
-With great contrast to the Continental navy, experienced Royal Navy officers, British seamen and Hessian artillerymen manned the British fleet on Lake Champlain.
+Arnold commanded the American naval fleet on Lake Champlain, which was composed of volunteers and soldiers drafted from the Northern Army.
+With great contrast to the Continental Navy, experienced Royal Navy officers, British seamen and Hessian artillerymen manned the British fleet on Lake Champlain.
 By the end of the summer of 1776, the opposing armies were prepared to battle over the strategic advantage of controlling Lake Champlain.

 Battle of Valcour Island

-On October 11, 1776, the British and American naval fleets met on the western side of Valcour Island, on Lake Champlain.
-American General Benedict Arnold established the location, as it provided the Continental fleet with a natural defensive position.
-The British and American vessels engaged in combat for much of the day, only stopping due to impending nightfall.
+On October 11, 1776, the British and American naval fleets met on the western side of Valcour Island.
+Arnold established the location, as it provided the Continental fleet with a natural defensive position.
+The British and American vessels engaged in combat for much of the day, only stopping at nightfall.

 After a long day of combat, the American fleet was in worse shape than the experienced British Navy.
 Upon ceasefire, Arnold called a council of war with his fellow officers, proposing to escape the British fleet via rowboats under the cover of night.
 As the British burned Arnold's flagship, the Royal Savage, to the east, the Americans rowed past the British lines.

 The following morning, the British learned of the Americans' escape and set out after the fleeing Continental vessels.
 On October 13, the British fleet caught up to the struggling American ships near Split Rock Mountain.
 With no hope of fighting off the powerful British navy, Arnold ordered his men to run their five vessels aground in Ferris Bay, Panton, Vermont.
-The depleted Continental army escaped on land back to Fort Ticonderoga and Mount Independence; however, they no longer controlled the Lake Champlain waterway.
+The depleted Continental Army escaped on land back to Fort Ticonderoga and Mount Independence; however, they no longer controlled the Lake Champlain waterway.

-The approaching winter of 1776–1777 restricted British movement along the recently controlled Lake Champlain.
+The approaching winter of 1776–77 restricted British movement along the recently controlled Lake Champlain.
 As the British abandoned Crown Point and returned to Canada for the winter, the Americans reduced their garrisons in the Champlain Valley from 13,000 to 2,500 soldiers.